eerii/fresa/README.md

 ## building :hammer:

-**Platforms**
+Right now the project is in the **very pre-alpha** state, so use it at your own risk.

+**Examples:**
+- :avocado: [aguacate](https://github.com/josekoalas/aguacate): Full **fresa** template, with detailed instructions on how to build
+- :sun_behind_large_cloud: [raymarching](https://github.com/josekoalas/maracuya/raymarching): Quick and simple raymarching example

-Right now the project is in the **very pre-alpha** state, and I haven't set up detailed build instructions yet.
-You can check [aguacate](https://github.com/josekoalas/aguacate) for an example on how one could set up a **fresa** project.
+You can check  for an example on how one could set up a **fresa** project.
 Instructions on how to build it are there.

 **Dependencies**
 - SDL2 (cross-platform window and input)
 - Vulkan/OpenGL (renderer of choice)
+- SPIR-V Cross (shader reflection and compilation)
+- VulkanMemoryAllocator (only Vulkan renderer, memory management)
 - imGUI (for a debug graphical interface)
-- SPIR-V Cross (shader reflection and compilation)
 - stb_image (loading images)
 - glm (glsl linear algebra)
-- VulkanMemoryAllocator (only Vulkan renderer, memory management)

 **Options**
 - `USE_VULKAN` or `USE_OPENGL`: Enables the desired renderer